 The country has been badly hit by the ongoing political instability.
 The country has not witnessed the completion of any big projects due to the prevailing condition.
-Maoist activities have compelled many countries and investors to defer their investment programmes for an indefinite period of time.
-This on one hand has shattered the Nepalese economy whereas on the other hand it has given rise to the ever increasing number of Nepalese going abroad for foreign employment.
+Maoist activities have compelled many countries and investors to defer their investment programmes until some unknown period of time.
+This on one hand has shattered the Nepalese economy whereas on the other hand this has given rise to the ever increasing number of Nepalese going abroad for foreign employment.